 When fishing for trout in small streams, where your lures are small and light, and your casting accuracy is absolutely critical, BFS reels are the only baitcast reels for trout that can give you the performance you need.

-I've chosen a few BFS reels that are ideally suited to trout fishing: the Shimano Calcutta Conquest BFS HG, Shimano Aldebaran BFS XG and the Daiwa SS Air are the top reals.
+I've chosen a few BFS reels that are ideally suited to trout fishing: the Shimano Calcutta Conquest BFS HG, Shimano Aldebaran BFS XG and the Daiwa SS Air are the top reels.

-The Shimano Scorpion BFS XG is an excellent reel at a more modest price, as is the Daiwa Alphas Air.
+The Shimano Scorpion BFS XG is an excellent reel at a more modest price, as is the Daiwa Alphas Air Stream Custom.
 Any one of them would serve you nicely.

 The Daiwa Alphas Air Stream Custom was designed specifically for the shorter casts required for fishing small streams.
 It's new but has already developed some dedicated fans.